Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 Maintenance React Native SDK supports setting an advertising ID as device ID by `setAdvertisingIdForDeviceId()` or `setAppSetIdForDeviceId()`.
 The new React Native SDK tracks ADID  by default as `config.trackingOptions.adid` defaults to `true`.
 However, the new React Native SDK doesn't support App Set ID, IDFA, or IDFV.

+### COPPA

+You can enable COPPA control by `enableCoppaControl()` in maintenance React Native SDK.
+The new React Native SDK doesn't support that API but you can still enable COPPA:

+* For iOS, IDFA and IDFV aren't tracked.
+For Android, you can turn off ADID by setting `config.trackingOptions.adid` to `false`
+* You can use an [enrichment Plugin](../#enrichment-type-plugin) to delete city in the payload.
+* You can turn off IP address tracking by setting `config.trackingOptions.ipAddress` to `false`
+* Location (latitude and longitude) isn't tracked

+### Session events

+The maintenance React Native SDK supports automatically log start and end events by calling `trackingSessionEvents(true)`.
+The new React Native SDK doesn't support that, but session is still managed by the SDK.
+Events that are logged within the same session have the same session ID and Amplitude still groups events together by session.

 ## Comparison

 --8<-- "includes/sdk-migration/sdk-migration-note.md"